-• the analysis of the adequacy of the Company's liquidity, solvency and capital position.
+- the analysis of the adequacy of the Company's liquidity, solvency and capital position.
 The Company manages and monitors liquidity regularly, ensuring it is adequate and sufficient.
-At 31 March 2024, liquidity remained strong at £395 million (2023: £404 million).
-Liquidity comprised cash and deposits of £5 million (2023: £5 million) and undrawn revolving credit facilities of £390 million (2023: £399 million) with a maturity date of November 2026.
-Income and non-income cash is expected to be received from the portfolio investments during the coming year, a portion of which will be required to support the payment of the dividend target and the Company's other financial commitments;

-- uncertainty around the valuation of the Company's assets as set out in the Key sources of estimation uncertainties section.
+At 31 March 2025, liquidity remained strong at £644 million (2024: £395 million).
+Liquidity comprised cash and deposits of £4 million (2024: £5 million) and undrawn RCF of £640 million (2024: £390 million) with a maturity date of November 2026.
+The RCF was refinanced on 30 April 2025 with a maturity date in June 2028.
+Income and non-income cash is expected to be received from the portfolio investments during the coming year, a portion of which will be required to support the payment of the dividend target and the Company's other financial commitments; - uncertainty around the valuation of the Company's assets as set out in the Key sources of estimation uncertainties section.
 The valuation policy and process was consistent with prior years.
-This year a key focus of the portfolio valuations at 31 March 2024 was an assessment of the impact of the macroeconomic environment on the operational and financial performance of each portfolio company.
-In particular, this focused on continued inflationary pressures, higher current interest rates and the impact on the cost of debt, volatility in power prices and ongoing geopolitical uncertainties.
-We have incorporated into our cash flow forecasts a balanced view of future income receipts and expenses; and - the Company's financial commitments.
-The Company had no investment commitments at 31 March 2024 (2023: none).
-The Company had ongoing charges of £53 million in the year to 31 March 2024, detailed in Table 5 in the Financial review, which are indicative of the ongoing run rate in the short term.
-The Company has a FY24 performance fee accrual of £26 million, a third of which is payable within the next 12 months.
-The Company has a FY23 performance fee accrual of £30 million relating to the second and third instalments of the FY23 fee, the second instalment being due within the next 12 months, an accrual of £18 million relating to the third instalment of the FY22 fee due within the next 12 months, and a proposed final dividend for FY24 of £55 million.
-In addition, while not a commitment at 31 March 2024, the Company has a dividend target for FY25 of 12.65 pence per share.
+This year a key focus of the portfolio valuations at 31 March 2025 was an assessment of the impact of the macroeconomic environment on the operational and financial performance of each portfolio company.
+In particular, this focused on inflation, interest rates and the impact on the cost of debt, power prices and ongoing geopolitical uncertainties.
+We have incorporated into our cash flow forecasts a balanced view of future income receipts and expenses; and

+• the Company's financial commitments.
+The Company had no investment commitments at 31 March 2025 (2024: none).
+The Company had ongoing charges of £53 million in the year to 31 March 2025, detailed in Table 7 in the Financial review, which are indicative of the ongoing run rate in the short term.
+The Company has a FY25 performance fee accrual of £18 million, a third of which is payable within the next 12 months.
+The Company has a FY24 performance fee accrual of £17 million relating to the second and third instalments of the FY24 fee, the second instalment being due within the next 12 months, an accrual of £15 million relating to the third instalment of the FY23 fee due within the next 12 months, and a proposed final dividend for FY25 of £58 million.
+In addition, while not a commitment at 31 March 2025, the Company has a dividend target for FY26 of 13.45 pence per share.